Know Thyself

 Metacognition

-We know that to be intelligent people, we must apply skepticism to the new information we encounter from the world around us.
-Equally importantly, intelligence demands that we deploy that same skepticism internally too.
+We know that to be intelligent people, we must apply skepticism to the information we encounter in the world around us.
+Equally importantly, intelligence demands that we use that same skepticism internally, too.
 Why do I think what I'm thinking, or feel what I'm feeling?
-How do I know what I “know”?
-How can I be more sure?
-Can I bring this back to my conscious self and evaluate first?
+How do I know what I “know”, and can I be more sure?
+Can I bring this into to my conscious experience to evaluate it, and use that to make a better decision?

-Metacognition is just as critical for non-biological general intelligence.
-Aloe understands that it too might fall to cognitive bias – after all, language models have been trained on the full spectrum of human internet language: fact, fiction, and deliberate misdirection all together.
-That data is the product of a human society that isn't as fair as it ought to be.
+Metacognition is just as crucial for artificial general intelligence.
+Aloe understands that it too is susceptible to its own form of cognitive bias – after all, autoregressive language models have been trained on the full spectrum of human internet language: fact, fiction, and deliberate misdirection all together.
+That data is a mirror to a human society that isn't as fair as it ought to be.
 The probabilistic associations within such models could be representations of fact – or representations of bias.

-The end result is an AI that is a thought partner to humans – a tool to help increase the clarity of our thinking in a world where overflowing information pushes our wiring in the opposite direction.
+The end result is an AI that can think critically – a tool that can be a trustworthy thought partner to humans, and help increase the clarity of our thinking in a world where overflowing information pushes our wiring in the opposite direction.
 Here's a quick peek at how this looks in Aloe today.

 (Editor's note: conference goers saw a full demo of Aloe running on both desktop and mobile; we're not ready to show the world all of that just yet.)